novoalab/EpiNano/README.md

 - The algorithm predicts m6A sites.
 It does not have per-read resolution.
 We are currently working on an improved version of EpiNano to obtain predictions at per-read level.
 - The performance of the algorithm is dependent on the stoichiometry of the site (i.e. sites with very low stoichiometry will be often missed by the algorithm)
 - EpiNano relies on the use of base-calling 'errors' to detect RNA modifications; however, direct RNA sequencing base-calling produces a significant amount of 'errors' in unmodified sequences.
 Therefore, to obtain higher confidence m6A-modified sites, we recommend to sequence both modified and unmodified datasets (e.g. treated with demethylase, or comparing a wild-type vs knockout/knockdown)
-- Current trained SVM models will only be accurate if the data has been base-called with Albacore 2.1.7.
+- Current trained SVM models will only be accurate if the data has been base-called with the same.
 We are working on training new models for data base-called using Guppy, as well as working on improving the current models by including additional features.
-If you are using Guppy base-called fast5/fastq, you can still use EpiNano to extract features (i.e. 'errors'), but the SVM predictions (ProbM) will not be accurate.
+- If you are using a different base-calling algorithm version, you can still use EpiNano to extract features (i.e. 'errors'), but the SVM predictions (ProbM) will not be accurate.
+- You can use EpiNano as a feature extractor to predict RNA modifications based on alterations in base-called features (as used [here](https://www.biorxiv.org/content/10.1101/2020.07.06.189969v2)), as well as use the pre-trained SVMs to detect m6A RNA modifications (as used [here](https://www.nature.com/articles/s41467-019-11713-9))

 ## What's included
 - Scripts to extract features from FAST5 files